 René M. Stulz is the Everett D. Reese Chair of Banking and Monetary Economics and the Director of the Dice Center for Research in Financial Economics at The Ohio State University.
 He has also taught at the Massachusetts Institute of Technology, the University of Chicago, and the University of Rochester.
 He received his Ph.D. from the Massachusetts Institute of Technology.
-He was awarded a Marvin Bower Fellowship from the Harvard Business School, a Doctorat Honoris Causa from the University of Neuchâtel, and the Risk Manager Award of the Global Association of Risk Professionals.
+He was awarded a Marvin Bower Fellowship from the Harvard Business School, a Doctorat Honoris Causa from the University of Neuchâtel, and the Risk Manager of the Year Award of the Global Association of Risk Professionals.
 In 2004, the magazine Treasury and Risk Management named him one of the 100 most influential people in finance.
-A recent study found that he was the sixth most often cited contributor to the top journals in financial economics from 2003 to 2008.
+Reuters includes him in its list of the world’s most influential scientific minds.
 He is a past president of the American Finance Association and of the Western Finance Association, and a fellow of the American Finance Association, the European Corporate Governance Institute, the Financial Management Association, and the Wharton Financial Institutions Center.

-He has published more than sixty papers in finance and economics journals, including the Journal of Political Economy, the Journal of Financial Economics, the Journal of Finance, and the Review of Financial Studies.
+He has published more than one hundred papers in finance and economics journals, including the Journal of Political Economy, the Quarterly Journal of Economics, the Journal of Financial Economics, the Journal of Finance, the Review of Financial Studies, and the Harvard Business Review.
 He is the author of a textbook titled Risk Management and Derivatives, a co-author of the Squam Lake Report: Fixing the Financial System, and has edited several books, including two volumes of the Handbook of the Economics of Finance.

 René M. Stulz has taught in executive development programs in the U.S., Europe, and Asia.
 He has consulted for major corporations, law firms, the New York Stock Exchange, the IMF, and the World Bank.
 He is a director of Banque Bonhote and a member of the Board of Trustees of the Global Association of Risk Professionals.
 At GARP, he also chairs the FRM committee that oversees the FRM certification examination.